gardenlinux/gardenlinux/tests/README.md

 - **region** _(required)_: the AWS region in which all test relevant resources will be created
 - **instanc-type** _(optional)_: the instance type that will be used for the EC2 instance used for testing, defaults to `t3.micro` if not specified
 - **architecture** _(optional)_: the architecture under which the AMI of the image to test should be registered (`x86_64` or `arm64`), must match the instance type, defaults to `x86_64` if not specified

+- **test_name** _(optional)_: a name that will be used as a prefix or tag for the resources that get created in the Hyperscaler environment.
+Defaults to `gl-test-YYYYmmDDHHMMSS` with _YYYYmmDDHHMMSS_ being the date and time the test was started.

 - **ssh_key_filepath** _(optional)_: The SSH key that will be deployed to the EC2 instance and that will be used by the test framework to log on to it.
 Must be the file containing the private part of an SSH keypair which needs to be generated with `openssh-keygen` beforehand.
 If not provided, a new SSH key with 2048 bits will be generated just for the test.
 - **passphrase** _(optional)_: If the given SSH key is protected with a passphrase, it needs to be provided here.